OneM2M: Technical overview

 Compared to IoT devices being connected to IoT Platforms without oneM2M, the separation between Applications and oneM2M CSFs, enables the device to become independent from the actual cloud respective IoT Application Platform provider.
 Beneficially the oneM2M CSFs will become part of the communication chipset to achieve coverage in a wide range of devices.

 Architecture Overview

 oneM2M standard employs a simple horizontal, platform architecture that fits within a three layer model comprising applications, services and networks.
 In the first of these layers, Application Entities (AEs) reside within individual device and sensor applications.
 They provide a standardized interface to manage and interact with applications.
-Common Services Entities (CSEs) play a similar role in the services layer which resides between the applications layer and the in the network layer.
+Common Services Entities (CSEs) play a similar role in the services layer which resides between the applications layer and the network layer.
 The network layer ensures that devices and sensors and applications are able to function in a network-agnostic manner.

 History

 oneM2M was formed in July 2012 and consists of eight of the world's preeminent standards development organizations (SDOs), notably: